btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 /var/log/messages.1  /var/log/messages.3.gz
 ```

 For the next rotation, the oldest logfile will be deleted (`/var/log/messages.4.gz`), and the others will be incremented.
-All but the current and `/var/log/messages.1` will be `gzip` compressed.
+All but the current log file and `/var/log/messages.1` will be `gzip` compressed.

 `logrotate` is run as an automated process or cron job daily through the script `/etc/cron.daily/logrotate` and reads the configuration file `/etc/logrotate.conf`.